RetroDECK/ES-DE/USERGUIDE-DEV.md

 **Hide taskbar (requires restart)** _(Windows only)_

 With this setting enabled, the taskbar will be hidden when launching ES-DE, and it will be restored when the application exits.
 This can make for a more seamless experience as the taskbar could otherwise flash by briefly when launching and returning from games.

-**macOS Monterey VSync bug workaround** _(macOS only and hopefully only temporary)_

-In macOS 12 Monterey an OpenGL driver bug was introduced that causes VSync to always be disabled.
-This makes the operating system try to render as many frames as it can which slows down ES-DE quite a lot as well as consuming lots of machine resources.
-Using this setting (which is enabled by default), a small 10 millisecond delay is introduced after each frame if it took less than 3 milliseconds to swap the last one.
-This is not a proper solution, and it's not an accurate solution but it's at least something until Apple hopefully fixes the bug via an OS update.
-Earlier macOS releases are unaffected by this issue.
-To check if you have this problem, disable the setting and then enable the _Display GPU statistics overlay_ option.
-If your FPS counter shows really high numbers (like in the hundreds of frames per second) then the issue is present on your machine.

 **Run in background (while game is launched)**